MSingerLab/COMETSC/docs/source/usage.rst

 **Using the '-tenx' option in the terminal allows the input of 10X data directly from the cellranger output.
 You must specify the folder where the expression matrix is found instead of a single file.
-Do not change the names of the files within this folder.**
+The names of the files MUST be: genes.tsv , barcodes.tsv, matrix.mtx**

   |markers|